 The Panel has a Public Question Time at each ordinary meeting, to enable the public to engage with the Panel and pose questions relating to its remit and functions.
 It is not a platform for the public to put questions to the Commissioner or the Chief Constable, both of whom have separate arrangements for discussion with the public.
-You can read our public question time guidance note on the Panel's webpage.
+You can read our public question time guidance.